More about: Versailles Day Trips from Paris

 The Grand Trianon and the Petit Trianon

-With the full ticket (which is the one I recommend you buy, as it only costs two or three euros more than the one that only covers the Palace and gardens) you will have access to these two independent palaces called trianons.
-The style of both these palaces and the surrounding gardens is different from the main Palace and gardens, so if you're thinking that visiting them is "more of the same", you'd be wrong.
+With the full ticket (which is the one I recommend you buy as it only costs two or three euros more than the one that only covers the Palace and the gardens) you will have access to these two independent palaces called trianons.
+The style of both these palaces and the surrounding gardens is different from the main Palace and gardens, so if you're thinking that visiting them is "more of the same" you're mistaken.

 The Grand Trianon is a baroque palace built by Louis XIV as a place of recreation and later occupied by many French monarchs and Napoleon.
 The decoration of this palace is exquisitely tasteful, but, between the two Trianons, my favourite is the Petit Trianon.